-Enes Kanter To Miss Sixth Straight Game, Jaylen Brown Returns Vs. Hornets
+NESN

 Daniel Theis and Robert Williams both were listed with lingering ankle and hip injuries, respectively, but will be available just as they were Tuesday vs. the Cleveland Cavaliers.

-The Celtics and Hornets are set to tip off Thursday night at 8 p.m.
+The Celtics and Hornets are set to tip-off Thursday night at 8 p.m.
 ET.

 Thumbnail photo via Kim Klement/USA TODAY Sports Images